 By lowering your stress levels, as well as your blood pressure and cholesterol, transcendental meditation decreases your risk of developing and suffering heart attack and stroke.
 According to cardiologists, meditation can be a useful tool in reducing cardiovascular risk.

 Meditation has been proved to thicken the brain centers that manage certain high-level brain functions, resulting in increased awareness, decision making, focus and learning abilities.

-Another amazing benefit of transcendental meditation is the enhanced self-awareness.
+Another amazing benefit of transcendental meditation is the enhanced self-awareness, as it reveals a new level of consciousness for those who practice it.
 While this benefit is only indirectly improving your quality of life, it does contribute to happier and more mindful living.

 And the list goes on!
 Regularly practicing transcendental meditation can help you improve most areas of your life, make you more resilient to stress and be more present in the moment and at peace.

 How to practice TM with transcendental meditation mantras?